Landfill Tax currently stands at £84.40 per tonne. It has increased by more than £60 per tonne over the last 10 years.

 By making landfill a more expensive option, it encourages local councils to use more innovative and sustainable forms of waste treatment.
+It has done its job and acted as a catalyst for significant investment in more sustainable waste treatment facilities, such as Energy Recovery.

 The Landfill Directive was adopted by the European Community in 1999 and came into force in England and Wales in 2002.